St. Martin of Tours Catholic Church: Association with celebrities

 The parish is located in an affluent section of Los Angeles that is the home of numerous celebrities and prominent business persons.

 Movie and stage actor Frank Fay was one of the founding members of the parish, and Mass was celebrated in the pool house of Fay's estate before the completion of the church building in 1947.

 The church was built on a site adjacent to the estate of movie actor Gary Cooper.
-In 1979, the parish purchased Cooper estate.
+In 1979, the parish purchased Cooper's estate.
 The house was used as a convent, and the grounds were used as a playground for the students at St. Martin of Tours School and for church parking.
 The house was sold in 1980 after the Sisters of St. Joseph ceased operating the school.

 In 1948, parishioners Frank Fay and Joe E. Brown began the tradition of an annual social event that was originally known as "Murray's Follies" and later became known as the "Leprechaun Ball."
 The Leprechaun Ball is an ongoing tradition at the parish.
 Celebrities and parishioners who have assisted with the event over the years include Richard Egan, Edmond O'Brien, Maureen O'Hara, Donald O'Connor, Steve McQueen, Barron Hilton, Dennis Day, the Lennon Sisters, the Lawrence Welk Orchestra, and Pat O'Brien.

 Over the years, St. Martin has been the site of many celebrity weddings, baptisms and funerals, including the following: